-I think that the questions I am most frequently asked at the cafe are related to sprouting and baking with sprouted grains.
-This is an easy foray into baking with sprouted grains.
-No special equipment is needed other than a blender and a skillet, and the ingredients are pretty standard.
+Making these sprouted grain pancakes is a fantastic introduction to sprouting.
+No special equipment is needed other than a blender and a griddle, and the ingredients are pretty standard.
 The recipe is very basic, a blank canvas, but you can spice it up as you would any pancake recipe.
-I blended in fresh ginger, vanilla, cinnamon and nutmeg, then topped them with cooked apples and blueberries with coconut butter melted in; see below for a few other ideas.
+I always include a little fresh ginger, vanilla, and cinnamon, and I love them with chopped apples cooked inside.
+At the restaurant, we topped them with date-sweetened berry sauce and coconut drizzle - and sometimes banana ice cream - for a healthy, yet indulgent treat.

 Sprouted Buckwheat Pancakes

 1 cup hulled buckwheat(1), soaked overnight and/or sprouted(2)

 1/4 teaspoon sea salt

 1 teaspoon baking powder